 Looking to let your hair down?
 Electrowerkz has several regular nights from ROAST to Purple Parlour to appeal to almost every queer crowd in the city.

 Venture to north London for a night out at ZODIAC, where the location of this venue makes it a rare find.
 Enjoy entertainment spanning from usual club nights to drag shows and karaoke – but whatever you’re into, a fun night out is guaranteed.

 Join the crowds that flock to Eagle London, one of the last remaining independent venues in the capital, for its unmissable events including drag performances, wrestling nights and the famous Duckie.

-Set beneath a railway arch in Vauxhall, South London, this industrial-style venue hosts some of the biggest and best gay nights in London.
-With a sound system that will rattle your bones, a laser light show and some of the capital's top DJs, nights at Fire never fail to disappoint.
+Set beneath a railway arch in Vauxhall, south London, industrial-style nightclub Fire has some of the biggest and best gay nights in London.
+Combining a quality sound system and laser light shows with some of the capital's top DJs, nights at Fire never disappoint.